BuvinJT/distbuilder/docs/HighLevel.md

 #### onPyPackagesBuilt( pkgs )

-After ALL of the Python packages have been built, this function is invoked prior to running the installer building process.
-The `pkgs` parameter this receives is the list of corresponding [QtIfwPackage](ConfigClasses.md#qtifwpackage) objects which have been generated.
+After all of the Python packages have been built (if applicable), this function is invoked prior to running the installer building process.
+The `pkgs` parameter this receives is the list of corresponding [QtIfwPackage](ConfigClasses.md#qtifwpackage) objects, including those which have been generated from Python source.

+#### onPackagesStaged( cfg, pkgs )

+After ALL of the packages have been fully staged, just prior to running the QtIFW process, this function is invoked.
+The `cfg` parameter this receives is the master
+[QtIfwConfig](ConfigClasses.md#qtifwconfig) object used to drive the installer build.
+The `pkgs` parameter this receives is the list of
+[QtIfwPackage](ConfigClasses.md#qtifwpackage) objects.
+Note, you could also access those via `cfg.packages`.
+The `pkgs` parameter is provided for convenience .

 This function maybe used to manipulate the packages before the final send off to QtIFW.
 See [QtIfwPackage list manipulation](LowLevel.md#qtifwpackage-list-manipulation)